-The Oregon Utility Notification Center (OUNC), commonly known as Oregon 811, administers Oregon's excavation laws and statewide locate requests.
+The Oregon Utility Notification Center (OUNC), more commonly known as Oregon 811, administers Oregon's excavation laws and statewide locate requests.
 Created by the 1995 Oregon Legislature, its mission is to operate and maintain a state-of-the-art one-call system for the state to reduce damages to underground facilities and to promote public safety related to excavation issues.
 OUNC conducts training and outreach and adopts rules to regulate notification and locating of underground utilities.

 Through its efforts, OUNC is committed to helping people avoid serious damage, injuries and expenses by preventing accidents before they happen.
-The service is available by calling 811 or going to Oregon811.com or www.digsafelyoregon.com.
+The service is available by calling 811, going to Oregon811.com or www.digsafelyoregon.com, or using our app.
 Homeowners and businesses can have their underground utilities marked before digging at no cost.
 The call center is located in Portland and is staffed by about 50 operators under contract with One Call Concepts.

 OUNC is a public benefit nonprofit corporation with the powers of an Oregon state agency, per ORS 757.547.
 OUNC has a 21-member Board of Directors, appointed by the Governor, and a staff of two.
 Board members are unpaid volunteers, and no state funds are used to support the OUNC.
-The board approved a phased increase to the service tariff rate in 2022 to keep pace with increased costs and declining revenue.
-A third-party financial audit conducted in 2022 provided a clean bill of health.
+The most recent third-party financial audit, conducted in 2022, provided a clean bill of health.